ingresso-group/slate/source/includes/_intro.md

 # TODOs / questions

-* Can we tidy up the URLs: get rid of "json_", ".exe" and "cgi-bin"?
+* Can / should we tidy up the URLs: get rid of "json_", ".exe" and "cgi-bin"?
 * What about versioning?
-Should we build this in now for when we need to make breaking changes?
+Should we build this in now for when we need to make breaking changes in future?
 * Get rid of json_event_info if redundant?
 * Should we use HTTP authentication?
 * Should we have the concept of a venue with an ID? (when the venue is enforced)
-* Is it a problem to include passwords within the URL?
 * Use a test API server or some form of rate limiting for particular users?
 Would allow us to give open access without worrying about someone hammering our main API server.
 * A reporting API would be useful - our internal reporting apps should also use this